 The latest bathroom ideas are probably some of the most enviable looks around for your home.
-After all, who doesn't look looking at gorgeous bathrooms?
+After all, who doesn't want a gorgeous bathroom?
 So we have made it super simple and put all of the bathroom ideas inspiration you need into one handy space.
 No matter what your plans for your new bathroom makeover are, we have something to inspire you right here.
 They're all achievable too, whatever size room you are working on or the size of your budget.

 Below, you will find both quick fixes to spruce up your current bathroom (we are talking paint, tiles, flooring) and bigger ideas for if you have a complete remodel in mind.
 For more practical advice, check out our bathroom design feature too.